Filippo Giorgi

 Filippo Giorgi (born February 9, 1959) is an Italian physicist and an author of 19 chapters and over 250 peer-reviewed articles which he published in such journals as Journal of Geophysical Research, Climate Dynamics and many others.

 Biography

 Giorgi was born in Sulmona, Italy.
-He got his bachelor's degree of science along with his master's from the University of L'Aquila in 1982 and four years later received his Ph.D. from Georgia Institute of Technology.
-From February to September 1982 he worked as research fellow at the IBM Scientific Center in Rome, Italy.
-From January 1983 to August 1984 he worked at his alma mater as a research assistant and had the same position at National Center for Atmospheric Research in Boulder, Colorado from same month of 1984 to June 1986.
-Later on, he became a postdoctoral fellow at the same place where he remained till October 1987.
-Beginning from the same month of the same year he became first scientist there and became second one by July 1991 which position he kept for three years.
+He earned his Bachelor's of Science and his Master's degrees from the University of L'Aquila in 1982.
+Four years later he received his Ph.D. from the Georgia Institute of Technology.
+From February to September 1982, he worked as research fellow at the IBM Scientific Center in Rome, Italy.
+From January 1983 to August 1984, he worked at his alma mater as a research assistant.
+He had the same position at the National Center for Atmospheric Research (NCAR) in Boulder, Colorado from August 1984 to June 1986.
+Later on, he became a postdoctoral fellow at NCAR until October 1987.
+At that time, he became a level one scientist there, reaching a level two position in July 1991.